Ho Chi Minh trail: Origins (1959–1965)

 Parts of what became the trail had existed for centuries as primitive footpaths that enabled trade.
-The area through which the system meandered was among the most challenging in Southeast Asia: a sparsely populated region of rugged mountains 1500–8,000 ft in elevation, triple-canopy jungle and dense tropical rainforests.
+The terrain was among the most challenging in Southeast Asia, a sparsely populated region of rugged mountains 1500–8,000 ft in elevation, triple-canopy jungle and dense tropical rainforests.
 Pre-First Indochina War, the routes were known as the "Southward March", "Eastward March", "Westward March", and "Northward March".
 During the First Indochina War the Việt Minh maintained north–south communications and logistics by expanding on this system of trails and paths, and called the routes the "Trans-West Supply Line" (running in south Vietnam, Cambodia, and Thailand) and the "Trans-Indochina Link" (running in north Vietnam, Laos, and Thailand).

 In the early days of the Ho Chi Minh Trail, bicycles were often used to transport arms and equipment from North to South Vietnam.

 In May 1958 PAVN and Pathet Lao forces seized the transportation hub at Tchepone, on Laotian Route 9.
 Laotian elections in May brought a right-wing government to power in Laos, increasing dependence on U.S. military and economic aid and an increasingly antagonistic attitude toward North Vietnam.

 PAVN forces, alongside the Pathet Lao, invaded Laos on 28 July 1959, with fighting all along the border with North Vietnam against the Royal Lao Army (RLA).
 In September 1959, Hanoi established the 559th Transportation Group, headquartered at Na Kai, Houaphan province in northeast Laos close to the border.
 It was under the command of Colonel (later General) Võ Bẩm and established to improve and maintain a transportation system to supply the VC insurgency against the South Vietnamese government.
 Initially, the North Vietnamese effort concentrated on infiltration across and immediately below the Vietnamese Demilitarized Zone (DMZ) that separated the two Vietnams.
 The 559th Group "flipped" its line of communications to the west side of the Trường Sơn mountains.

 By 1959, the 559th had 6,000 personnel in two regiments alone, the 70th and 71st, not including combat troops in security roles or North Vietnamese and Laotian civilian laborers.
 In the early days of the conflict the trail was used strictly for the infiltration of manpower.
 At the time, Hanoi could supply its southern allies much more efficiently by sea.
 In 1959 the North Vietnamese created Transportation Group 759, which was equipped with 20 steel-hulled vessels to carry out such infiltration.

 After the initiation of U.S. naval interdiction efforts in coastal waters, known as Operation Market Time, the trail had to do double duty.
 Materiel sent from the north was stored in caches in the border regions that were soon retitled "Base Areas" (BA), which, in turn, became sanctuaries for VC and PAVN forces seeking respite and resupply after conducting operations in South Vietnam.